wbsg-uni-mannheim/PyDI/docs/wiki/Normalization.md

 # Value Normalization

-Value Normalization transforms messy, inconsistent data into clean, standardized formats.
+Value Normalization transforms messy, inconsistent data into clean and standardized formats.
 The input is a DataFrame with columns containing values in varying formats (e.g., "5 MEO", "Germany", "DEU", "+1-555-123-4567").
 The output is a DataFrame with normalized values in consistent formats (e.g., `5000000`, "DE", "+15551234567").

-PyDI's normalization module provides `profile_dataframe` for auto-detecting column types and suggesting transformations, `NormalizationSpec` for defining how columns should be normalized, and `transform_dataframe` for applying the transformations.
+PyDI's normalization module provides `profile_dataframe` for auto-detecting column types and suggesting transformations, `NormalizationSpec` for defining how columns should be normalized, and `transform_dataframe` for applying the specified transformations.
 The module integrates external libraries for specific normalization tasks (Pint for units, pycountry for country codes, python-stdnum for standard numbers, etc.).

 ## Requirements